-- S48 Before you start to use the Custom Controller, you should test whether it functions properly by placing it on the computer desk in the operator room and connect it to the data interface available in the room. - S49 The Controller cannot be equipped with any wireless transmitter or receiver. - S50 The operator room is equipped with a standard HDMI Type A receptacle, which can be used to connect to the display devices such as video glasses.
-The operator can display the client images on the video glasses by using the screen mirroring function of the computer. - For self-made video glasses, the power supply must be provided by the Controller.
-No battery is allowed to be mounted in the glasses (excluding commercial video glasses which come with batteries). - Only batteries produced by SZ DJI Technology Co., Ltd. are authorized to be used on the Controller.
+- S48 Before you start to use the Custom Controller, you should test whether it functions properly by placing it on the computer desk corresponding to the robot in the Operator Room and connect it to the data interface available in the room. - S49 The Custom Controller must not be equipped with any wireless transmitter or receiver. - S50 The operator room is equipped with a standard HDMI Type A receptacle, which can be used to connect to the display devices such as video glasses.
+The operator can display the client images on the video glasses by using the screen mirroring function of the computer. - S51 An RS232 plug is provided in the Operator Room, for connecting Custom Controller signals.
+The Operator can connect them on their own. - For self-produced video glasses, the power supply must be provided by the Customer Controller.
+No battery is allowed to be mounted in the glasses (excluding commercial video glasses which come with batteries). - For self-made controllers, only batteries produced by DJI or other official manufacturers can be used.
 Use of mains electricity (220V) is strictly forbidden.

-2.1.9 Miscellaneous
+2.1.9 Other